October 26, 2025

 • Perfect for quick, spontaneous whiteboard collaboration

-• Completely free whiteboard forever
+• Completely free whiteboard

 • Privacy-focused whiteboard with minimal data collection